Copp Motorsports: Truck No. 83 history

 In 2017 D. J. Copp, a former dirt racer-turned-tire changer and crew chief, bought Contreras Motorsports and renumbered the No. 71 to the No. 83.
 Copp's family racing history was the driving force behind changing the number to 83.
 They made their first start with Todd Peck driving at Daytona International Speedway in the NextEra Energy Resources 250.
 In their first start, they finished 18th.
 Peck stayed with the team for the next race, but retired early with overheating issues.
-Donnie Levister then made his first Camping World Truck Series race with the team at martinsville, but again the truck fell victim to mechanical issues.
+Donnie Levister then made his first Camping World Truck Series race with the team at Martinsville, but again the truck fell victim to mechanical issues.
 Due to lack of sponsorship, the team started and parked in most of the races.

-On March 15, 2017, it was announced that former drag racer Salvatore Iovino would pilot the Copp Motorsports entry full-time in 2018, though the truck number may not be 83, however, the deal fell through and Scott Stenzel, Bayley Currey, and Kyle Donahue now drive the 83.
+On March 15, 2017, it was announced that former drag racer Salvatore Iovino would pilot the Copp Motorsports entry full time in 2018, though the truck number may not be 83, however, the deal fell through and Scott Stenzel, Bayley Currey, and Kyle Donahue now drive the 83.
+Mike Senica made one start for Copp Motorsports in June 2017 at Iowa Speedway in the M&M's 200 NASCAR Camping World Truck Series.
+He started 33rd and finished 21st.